ONDC-Official/ONDC-FIS-Specifications/api/components/docs/log-verification.md

 - Create PR and label it with your domain name.
 - Once submitted, please refer to the comments on logs submitted and update the PR based on the comments provided.
 - Once the reviews are done, the PR will be merged and the logs shall be considered as approved on pr merge
+- For IGM logs, create a folder with name igm under your entity named folder.

 ### File Naming conventions: